warquys/SerpentsHand/README.md

 * Uses the Tutorial model for this class
 * Class has a configrable percent chance to spawn instead of chaos
 * A configurable spawn location
-* Commands to spawn individual members and a squad manually
+* Commands to spawn individual members and a squad manually (individual members you need the give custom role permission, a squad you will need the RoundEvents permission)
 * Announcements for a squad of Serpent's Hand spawning
 * Compatible with [Misfiy's Version of RespawnTimer](https://github.com/Misfiy/RespawnTimer)!